 Lan Weiwei (pipa, China) was born in Sichuan province 1980, is teaching at the Central Conservatory of Music in Beijing China.
 She has been playing the pipa for more than twenty years.
 She has won variety of prizes since childhood.
-In recent years, Lan has been invited to perform abroad such as Germany, Switzerland, Austria, Mongolia, Azerbaijan, Estonia, Canada, Mexico etc. From the very start of her artistic career she has dedicated herself to introducing the traditional and folk music of China to western world.
-In addition, she is passionate about playing contemporary music of different form – solo pieces, ensemble music, and concertos with symphony orchestra etc. She has held recitals in Beijing, Freiburg, Taipei, etc. She has co-operated with various orchestras around China such as Beijing, Shanghai, Henan, Shanxi, Inner Mongolia, Hongkong as well as in Taipei, Estonia, Freiburg, Toronto.
+In recent years, Lan has been invited to perform abroad such as Germany, Switzerland, Austria, Mongolia, Azerbaijan, Estonia, Canada, Mexico etc. From the very start of her artistic career she has dedicated herself to introducing the traditional and folk music of China to the Western world.
+In addition, she has intense passion in playing contemporary music of different form – solo pieces, ensemble music, and concertos with symphony orchestra etc. She has held recitals in Beijing, Freiburg, Taipei, etc. She has co-operated with various orchestras around China such as Beijing, Shanghai, Henan, Shanxi, Inner Mongolia, Hongkong as well as in Taipei, Estonia, Freiburg, Toronto.

 Ernestine Stoop (harp, The Netherlands) studied at the Sweelinck Conservatorium in Amsterdam.
 She continued her studies with harpist Pierre Jamet and violinist Sandor Végh.
 After playing for 11 years with the Radio Filharmonic Orchestra, she is now dedicating herself fully to playing as a solist, chamber music and teaching.
 Stoop is a member of the Nieuw Ensemble and Asko Ensemble and teaches at the Royal College of Music in the Hague and the High School of Music in Tilburg.
 As a soloist she performed with conductors such as Hans Vonk, Ernest Bour, Jean-Jacques Kantorow, David Porcelijn and Ed Spanjaard.
 She has enjoyed numerous and productive sessions with composers such as Mauricio Kagel, Isang Yun, Karlheinz Stockhausen, Elliott Carter, Louis Andriessen, Franco Donatoni, Theo Loevendie, Guo Wenjing and Guus Janssen preparing their compositions for first performances.